JJ/hoborg/text/text.md

 it.
 Great machine, I tell you.

 Yes, let's make it dance for a while, let me just get my driving box.
+Eyes.
+Did I say anything about the whole fucking *face*?
+No proper face to speak of, really, but as soon as there's something on top of the body, not that it's a proper body either, but you get my drift... so if that's a *head* the grilled gap on the bottom, that would be a mouth, right?
+On top of that a strut could be the nose, and two holes covered with glass the eyes.
+Some dummy painted two lines on top of that that could go for eyebrows, and then two holes on the side of the head with two half-moons behind them.
+It could move left and right, that's it.
+It made a screeching noise, like a door closing.
+A teensie door closing.

+When it walked, or rather rolled, there was smoke coming out of its neck.
+Some dummy put it initially in the ass, but it made the eyes of whoever was driving it sting, so somebody else rigged it to have the exhaust as hight as possible.
+Not in the head, it wouldn't look healthy, people would keep saying "Your dummy is *burning*!".

+Anyway, the noise.
+It couldn honk, did I tell ya?
+Yes, he can do stuff all of its own when he wants.
+When there's something in front, I don't know how the hell it does that, but he notices and honks the same way that he avoids to crash into people by just stopping.
+How do I know how it does that?
+Am I a fucking mechanician?

 The second greatest show on earth arrives in New Orleans